Schimmeltoast08/Tshell/README.md

 The binary version **only works on linux**.
 It is faster and easier then the source code, but you can not modify it youself Important note: The binary only supports the major updates (for example 2.0.0), not the minor updates and bugfixes (for example 2.2.0 or 2.2.1)

-## Source code
+## Portable Source code
 ```
 git clone https://github.com/Schimmeltoast08/Tshell.git
 cd Tshell/source-code
-./install.sh
+java tshell.java
 ```
 More up-to-date, but slower execution time.
+This version is portable, meaning everything needed to run it stay in the folder it is in.

 ## Usage